 - Keep matches and lighters away from your children’s inquisitive hands.
 Understand that children are naturally curious.
 Therefore, keep all personal incendiary devices out of their reach.

-- Turn off portable heaters when you leave rooms or prepare to go to sleep.
-Portable heaters help you save energy and money by heating only one room at a time, instead of heating your entire home.
+- Turn off portable heaters when you leave rooms or prepare to sleep.
+Portable heaters help you save energy and money by heating only one room at a time instead of heating your entire home.
 However, they can get very hot, posing a fire risk.
-Remember to turn off these heaters when you leave rooms or retire to sleep for the evening.
+Remember to turn off these heaters when you leave your rooms or retire to sleep for the evening.

-- Have working smoke alarms on each of your home levels, particularly inside bedrooms.
+- Have working smoke alarms on each home level, particularly inside bedrooms.
 Smoke alarms save lives.
-Install at least one on each floor of your home, preferably near or inside bedrooms, since sleeping family members are sure to hear warning alerts.
+Install at least one on each home floor, preferably near or inside bedrooms, since sleeping family members are sure to hear warning alerts.

 - Test your smoke alarms at least once a month, changing weak batteries with fresh ones.
 Smoke alarms have test buttons, making it easy to form the habit of testing them once per month.
 If your batteries have been installed for a year or more, replace them.
 Replace smoke alarms over 10 years old, as they may not work properly when smoke is detected.

-Along with teaching your kids to dial 9-1-1, explaining the details of your escape plan, and practicing the plan so they can get out of the house in two minutes or less, equip your basement windows with a quality window well covers from Window Well Experts—not the $9.00 specials you can get at your local hardware store.
-These cheap well covers, made of thick plastic, must be screwed into the siding of your home and cannot be opened from the inside.
+Along with teaching your kids to dial 9-1-1, explaining the details of your escape plan, and practicing the plan so they can get out of the house in two minutes or less, equip your basement window wells with quality window well covers from Window Well Experts—not the $9.00 specials you can get at your local hardware store.
+These cheap well covers, made of thin thin plastic-not made for outside use, must be screwed into the siding of your home and cannot be opened from the inside.
 However, custom covers can open easily, allowing your family members to get to safety quickly when smoke alerts occur.

 If your children cannot use the basement stairs, these custom well covers provide the second escape route required to save lives.
 While saving money is great, how do you put a price tag on your spouse’s and children’s lives?
 When you install custom hinged covers, they can escape a life-threatening home fire quickly and safely.